How to save money cycling

-Once you've bought your second-hand bike, we'd also suggest taking it to your local Halfords and getting a free service check.
+Once you've bought your second-hand bike, we'd also suggest taking it to your local Halfords and getting a free service check (note that this isn't a free bike service).
 They'll be able to tell you the potential issues with the bike, and there's no obligation for you to pay for it to be fixed there and then.Our eBay bidding tips could help you bag an even better bargain.

 Buy your bike in a sale